ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 }
 ```

-Now the code compiles.
+Now the code compiles, because the ownership of `original` stays in the main function.
+Instead of owning the resource, the function borrows ownership.
 We call the &T type a ‘reference’.
-Instead of owning the resource, the function borrows ownership.
 A binding that borrows something does not deallocate the resource when it goes out of scope.
 This means that after the borrow, we can use our original bindings again.

 Rust memory safety comes at the cost of complexity.
 New developers often complain that getting a program to compile can be quite difficult.
 It’s pretty common for newcomers to the Rust community to get stuck "fighting the borrow checker".
 As [Rust learner](https://news.ycombinator.com/item?id=23437202#unv_23437831) explained: